Las Vegas Sands

 LVS

 Las Vegas Sands Corp. is the world's largest operator of fully integrated resorts, featuring casino, hotel, entertainment, food and beverage, retail, and convention center operations.
-The company is a dominant market leader in the Asian gaming and hospitality sector, with a portfolio anchored by major properties in Macao and the iconic Marina Bay Sands in Singapore.
-The current investor narrative is focused on the company's post-pandemic recovery trajectory in Macao, its disciplined capital return program, and its strategic pivot to being a pure-play Asia operator following the 2022 sale of its Las Vegas assets.…
+The company is a dominant pure-play operator in the Asian gaming and tourism markets, owning and operating major properties in Macao and the iconic Marina Bay Sands in Singapore, having divested its Las Vegas assets in 2022.
+The current investor narrative is heavily focused on the pace and sustainability of the recovery in Macao's gaming and tourism sector, the company's capital return program, and its strategic investments, including the planned expansion of Marina Bay Sands, against a backdrop of macroeconomic and geopolitical sensitivities affecting travel to its core markets.…

 LVS